What is FEE-HELP?

 FEE-HELP is an Australian Government loan scheme that assists eligible student’s to defer payment for all or part of their tuition fees through a loan.
 As AIB is an accredited Higher Education Provider, we are FEE-HELP approved for students who are Australian citizens or those who hold appropriate visas and in either case will study part of the course in Australia.

 Your eligibility for FEE-HELP is not affected by your income and assets.
 For more information about FEE-HELP and to check your eligibility, visit the Study Assist website.
-You can read about your Fee Help Loan obligations in the government’s 2024 Fee Help Booklet.
+You can read about your FEE-HELP loan obligations in the government’s FEE-HELP Booklet.

 Applying for FEE-HELP